 DevFright exists so that I can document what I learned, as well as how I learn as well as share advice on what are some good ways to do things.

-- 1993 – Looked a bit at QBasic.
+- 1993 – I looked a bit at QBasic.

 - Early 2000’s – Dabbled with HTML.

-- 2006 – Started a gadget blog which used WordPress.
-With traffic growing to over 1 million page views a month I needed to learn a little bit of PHP to debug problems with plugins.
+- 2006 – Started a gadget blog which used WordPress with traffic growing to over 1 million page views a month.
+I needed to learn a little bit of PHP to debug problems with plugins.

-- 2012 – Began taking courses in iTunes U – particularly CS106A.
+- 2012 – I began taking courses in iTunes U – particularly CS106A.

-- Early 2013 – Began a C++ class.
+- Early 2013 – I began a C++ class.

 - 2016 – Started a Software Engineering degree at BYU-Idaho.